Building Healthy Communities | Near Westside, SyracusePDF Version

 WHAT WE’VE ACHIEVED TO DATE

 - Launched the NuVal nutritional scoring program at Nojaim Bros.
 Supermarket, paired with the Healthy Shopper Reward program and nutritional education both at the store and at St. Joseph’s Primary Care Center–West.
+As a result, purchases of healthy food items increased by 5%.

 BUILT ENVIRONMENT & PHYSICAL ACTIVITY